anonymousresearcher2020/anonymousresearcher2020.github.io/docs/results.md

 | Well-formatted         | 1.6          | 0.3         | 3.5  |
 | **Total Quality (G)**              | **63%**      | **54%**     | **68%** |

-Table below shows the average score for each requirement attribute for final submissions (denoted by F) in processes A+, A-, and B.
+__Final Submissions:__ Table below shows the average score for each requirement attribute for final submissions (denoted by F) in processes A+, A-, and B.

 |Req.
 Quality Metric|A+|A-|B|
 |:----|:----|:----|:----|